Maelstrom8/Mountain-Blade/README.md

    - [Dismemberment Plus](https://www.nexusmods.com/mountandblade2bannerlord/mods/2190) should be self explanatory
    - [Xorberax's Legacy](https://www.nexusmods.com/mountandblade2bannerlord/mods/3462) has mini-modules in it, but I mostly use it for the ability to enable weapons to cut through everyone
    - [Novus Launcher](https://www.nexusmods.com/mountandblade2bannerlord/mods/4924) well.. self explanatory

-`BasicEssentials` is where the second purpose of the modlist comes in.
-Contains the bare minimum mods such as Harmony and what not.
-This is for advanced users to make their own load order based off the mods provided within MO2, or to mess around and test mods without affecting the main one.

 ### Requirements & Installation